-- 34. Budget execution in the first half of the FY 2023/24 progressed well with revenues recording a growth of 49 percent compared with the same period in the previous financial year.
-Total Revenue available to the County as at 31st December 2023 was KShs.
-8.2 billion which comprised Own Source of revenue of KShs.
-1.6 billion, exchequer released on equitable share from National government of KShs.
-4.035 billion and unspent balance of KShs.
+34. Budget execution in the first eight months (July 2023 to February 2024) of the FY 2023/24 progressed well.
+Total Revenue available to the County as at 26th February, 2024 was KShs.
+11.15 billion (45.8 percent) of the revised budget and comprised of Own Source revenue of KShs.
+2.53 billion (31.7 percent of the target), exchequer released on equitable share from National Government of KShs.
+6.05 billion (49.5)

+percent of the target) and unspent balance of KShs.
 2.548 Billion from FY 2022-2023.
-Revenue performance is anticipated to improve over the course of the financial year, mainly due to the RRI initiatives adopted by the current administration. - 35.
-Total budget absorption was 37.4 percent, 49 percent for recurrent expenditure and 8 percent for development expenditure.
-The overall expenditures were below target mainly due to late disbursement of exchequer which adversely affected budget execution.
-This led to low absorption of both the recurrent and development budget.
-The absorption rate is expected to rise in the coming months as revenue flows both from the National Government and own sources picks up. - 36.
-Revenues are also expected to progressively improve in the second half of the financial year, as it is the peak period for the collection of major revenues such as business permits and rates, among others.
+Revenue performance is anticipated to improve over the course of the financial year, mainly due to the RRI initiatives adopted by the current administration.

+- 35. The total budget absorption for the period under review was KShs.
+9.36 Billion (38.2 percent) of the total revised budget estimates for FY 2023/24.
+However, it's worth noting that out of the available funds for the period under review, amounting to a total of KShs.
+11.15 Billion, the County was able to absorb 84.0 percent.
+Overall expenditures were below target primarily due to the late disbursement of exchequer funds and missed revenue targets, which adversely affected budget execution.
+Consequently, there was low absorption of both the recurrent and development budgets.
+However, it is anticipated that the absorption rate will rise in the coming months as revenue flows from both the National Government and own sources increase. - 36.
+Revenues are also expected to progressively improve in the third quarter of the financial year, as it is the peak period for the collection of major revenues such as business permits and rates, among others.
 The County has continued to implement new revenue collection strategies, such as RRI initiatives, which will ensure that its own-source revenue collection is optimized.
-Judging by the revenue performance in the first half, it is anticipated that the revenue targets for the FY 2023/24 will be achieved.

-37.On the expenditure, the County Government has embarked on expenditure rationalization by promoting fiscal discipline, allocative and operational efficiency and prioritization to improve efficiency and reduce wastage by ensuring the expenditures are on the most impactful Programmes that yield the highest welfare benefits to the people of Kiambu.
+Judging by the above revenue performance, it is anticipated that the revenue targets for the FY 2023/24 will be achieved. - 37.On the expenditure, the County Government has embarked on expenditure rationalization by promoting fiscal discipline, allocative and operational efficiency and prioritization to improve efficiency and reduce wastage by ensuring the expenditures are on the most impactful Programmes that yield the highest welfare benefits to the people of Kiambu.
 Expenditure management will be strengthened with continued implementation of the Integrated Financial Management Information System (IFMIS) across all the departments.